sanger/unified_warehouse/README.md

     bundle exec rspec

+### Running integration tests

+#### Event warehouse integration

+By default the integration tests are disabled as they require to have the events warehouse database to be configured with a specific set of testing data.
+To set up the events warehouse and run the tests:

+1. Go to the event warehouse project folder

+1. Setup the testing database:

+   bundle exec rake db:setup

+1. Load the specific set of seeds for it:

+   RAILS_ENV=test bundle exec rails runner spec/data/integration/seed_for_unified_wh.rb

+1. Go back to the unified warehouse folder

+1. Run the integration tests:

+   bundle exec rspec --tag integration

 ### Preparing to run locally with Traction Service

 RabbitMQ is essential for this process, so if you haven't already, install it using: